 Past Interview Questions & Tips

-The candidate participates in two interviews.
-One of them is conducted in a group format by a panel of an admissions committee member, a faculty member, and one med student -who is usually the tour guide-against three interviewees.
+The candidate participates in two interviews, both of which are now conducted online.
+One is a group format, with a number of interviewers and interviewees.
 Then a traditional one-on-one interview is conducted in-depth lasting around 30 minutes.
 The interview is partially blinded where the interviewers would look at the candidate’s application material regarding activities but not scores.
 The group interview takes a closed file format, while the traditional one leans more towards open-file.